stride3d/stride-docs/en/manual/scripts/best-practice.md

 - Polluting intellisense; in most cases this is a non-issue, but collection types are a prime example of this.
 Discoverability for extension methods through intellisense is nigh-on-impossible, there are just far too many extension methods introduced by linq.
 - It might imply to the user that your shortcut is somehow different from the source.

-## Entity and components' lifetime
+## Entity and Components' Lifetime

 One unexpected quirk of Stride is that components and entities are expected to survive across any number of removal and re-insertion into the scene.
 Those objects are never truly 'destroyed', they are treated like any other c# object, they either exist or are out of scope.